Occupational testing for police and correction professions

 Q: How long after I have successfully run a test are my results valid for?

-A: As a general rule your results are valid for up to 6 months however, this may vary depending upon the organization you are applying to.
+A: As a general rule, your results are valid for up to 6 months however, this may vary depending upon the organization you are applying to.

 Q: How long is my medical clearance valid for?
 Can I use it for multiple tests?

 A: Your medical clearance is valid for 6 months, assuming there has been no known change in your medical status.
 A change in your status would include any significant injury, medical event (heart attack, stroke, etc...), or diagnosis of an acute or chronic disease (diabetes, pneumonia, etc…).
 If there has been any change in your medical status you will need to get a new medical clearance form.
-Yes, you can use the same medical clearance for multiple tests however, all tests must be completed within the timeframe the medical clearance is valid.
+Yes, you can use the same medical clearance for multiple tests however, all tests must be completed within the time frame the medical clearance is valid.
 We highly recommend that you create a copy of your medical clearance for your own records and/or future tests.
-If you run the test and need your medical clearance sent to you afterwards please email firstname.lastname@example.org with you name and test date and there will be a $25 fee.
+If you run the test and need your medical clearance sent to you afterwards please email firstname.lastname@example.org with your name and test date and there will be a $25 fee.

 Q: If I fail the test how soon after can I run the test?

 A: You are not allowed to run two (2) tests on the same day, other than that you are free to run a test at any later date, assuming that there are spots open.
 We recommend that you consult with the instructors of the test to see whether or not it is a good idea for you to attempt the test again if you are looking at a shorter turn around between tests.

 Q: What if I forget that I have purchased the test?
 Or forget my medical clearance form?